sighupio/fury-kubernetes-logging/katalog/opensearch-single/README.md

 - [prometheus-operator][prometheus-operator]

 > Prometheus Operator is necessary since we configure a `ServiceMonitor` to make
-> some metrics available from `elasticsearch` on prometheus
+> some metrics available from `OpenSearch` on prometheus

 ## Image repository and tag